acmcsufoss/triggers/README.md

    - Go to your server → Server Settings → Roles
    - Right-click on the role you want to get the ID of and select "Copy ID"

+7. **"It says 'Class has been compiled by a more recent version of the Java Environment' when I try to run the bot"**

+   - Make sure you have the correct JDK version.
+Download [JDK 19](https://www.oracle.com/java/technologies/downloads/#jdk19-windows) here.

 ## References